immcantation/igphyml/docs/usage/buildtrees.rst

 option is to just use the GY94 and not estimate any parameters under HLP19.
 This is done using the ``--optimize n`` option::

- BuildTrees.py -d example.tab --collapse --igphyml --clean all --optimize n
+ BuildTrees.py -d example.tsv --collapse --igphyml --clean all --optimize n

 The trees can then be visualized using
 `igraph and Alakazam <https://alakazam.readthedocs.io/en/stable/vignettes/Lineage-Vignette/#plotting-of-the-lineage-tree>`__.